A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming-language-ideas.md

 it modifies.
 Thus, different branches of the graph must be orthogonal, by definition.

 ##### Application: Disabling Language Features
+Language features aren't always a good thing.
+Sometimes you want dynamic typing, and other times you want static analysis with type inference.
+With a DAG of language features, you can disable features you don't want.

 ### Idea: Scopes as Anonymous Structs
 The namespace of a scope can be accessed as a record (struct without a type name).

 ##### Application: Immediately-Invoked Lambdas without the Abstraction Cost
+Immediately-invoked lambdas are great, but they require the compiler to jump through lots of hoops.
+Instead, scopes can be used to emulate the scoping rules of lambdas without having to do the work of optimizing away the code later.

 ### Idea: Contracts Over Types/Data Fields
 Contracts enforced over data fields in structs, such that each contract must